 By: Min Kim

-The Build Back Better reconciliation bill has passed the House Judiciary Committee without any amendments.
-The plan contains a pathway to green card status for recipients of Deferred Action for Childhood Arrivals (DACA) and Temporary Protected Status (TPS), farmworkers, and essential workers.
+The Build Back Better reconciliation bill has passed the House.
 It is unclear whether the bill will be passed into law, and if so, whether it will change from its current form.

 Our Chugh, LLP immigration team will continue to monitor the Build Back Better bill and provide immigration-related updates as they become available.
 For case-specific questions please contact your trusted Chugh, LLP professional.